Krupa1104/RealEstatePricePrediction/README.md

 Open the project folder in VS Code or Jupyter Notebook.

-Open the notebook file: or code.ipynb.
+Open the notebook file: code.ipynb.

+Run all cells sequentially.